-In the normal course of business, NVR's mortgage banking segment enters into contractual commitments to extend credit to buyers of single-family homes with fixed expiration dates.
-The commitments become effective when the borrowers "lock-in" a specified interest rate within time frames established by NVR.
+In the normal course of business, NVR's wholly-owned mortgage subsidiary, NVR Mortgage Finance, Inc. ("NVRM"), enters into contractual commitments to extend credit to buyers of single-family homes with fixed expiration dates.
+The commitments become effective when the borrowers "lock-in" a specified interest rate within time frames established by NVRM.
 All mortgagors are evaluated for credit worthiness prior to the extension of the commitment.
 Market risk arises if interest rates move adversely between the time of the "lock-in" of rates by the borrower and the sale date of the loan to a broker/dealer.
-To mitigate the effect of the interest rate risk inherent in providing rate lock commitments to borrowers, the Company enters into optional or mandatory delivery forward sale contracts to sell whole loans and mortgage-backed securities to broker/dealers.
+To mitigate the effect of the interest rate risk inherent in providing rate lock commitments to borrowers, NVRM enters into optional or mandatory delivery forward sale contracts to sell whole loans and mortgage-backed securities to broker/dealers.
 The forward sale contracts lock in an interest rate and price for the sale of loans similar to the specific rate lock commitments.
-NVR does not engage in speculative or trading derivative activities.
+NVRM does not engage in speculative or trading derivative activities.
 Both the rate lock commitments to borrowers and the forward sale contracts to broker/dealers are undesignated derivatives and, accordingly, are marked to fair value through earnings.
-At March 31, 2014, there were contractual commitments to extend credit to borrowers aggregating \$218,827 and open forward delivery contracts aggregating \$308,679.
+At March 31, 2015, there were contractual commitments to extend credit to borrowers aggregating \$357,473 and open forward delivery contracts aggregating \$471,289, which hedge both the rate lock loan commitments and closed loans held for sale.

 GAAP assigns a fair value hierarchy to the inputs used to measure fair value.
 Level 1 inputs are quoted prices in active markets for identical assets and liabilities.
 Level 2 inputs are inputs other than quoted market prices that are observable for the asset or liability, either directly or indirectly.
 Level 3 inputs are unobservable inputs.
-The fair value of the Company's rate lock commitments to borrowers and the related input levels include, as applicable:
+The fair value of NVRM's rate lock commitments to borrowers and the related input levels include, as applicable:

-- i) the assumed gain/loss of the expected resultant loan sale (level 2); - ii) the effects of interest rate movements between the date of the rate lock and the balance sheet date (level 2); and - iii) the value of the servicing rights associated with the loan (level 2).
+- i) the assumed gain/loss of the expected resultant loan sale (Level 2); - ii) the effects of interest rate movements between the date of the rate lock and the balance sheet date (Level 2); and - iii) the value of the servicing rights associated with the loan (Level 2).